 The only challenge in family fun trips is making sure you keep track of your kid.
 And you’ll be outdoors.

-Scouting trips are meant for us to "test the adventure" (like breaking gadgets on purpose to see if they'll hold up to regular use) and figure out all the risks before planning a safe adventure for anyone.
-That said, since we won't always know what to expect, sometimes these scouting trips are very challenging or total disappointments.
-But either way, I love doing them with select adventurers, who are open to anything and don't mind the unexpected inconveniences (weather, car issues, whatever) that come up on the way to a new experience.
-These trips are intended for people with advanced skills and experiences.
-By invitation or special request only.
+Scouting trips are meant for us to "test the adventure" (like breaking gadgets on purpose to see if they'll hold up to regular use) and figure out all the risks before planning a safe adventure for everyone else.
+That said, since we won't always know what to expect, sometimes these scouting trips are very easy or very challenging.
+But either way, they're fun with people who are open to anything and don't mind the unexpected inconveniences (weather, car issues, whatever) that come up on the way to a new experience.
+These trips are intended for everyone, but easier for people with advanced skills, experiences, and gear.

 * Big thanks to Outerthere regulars Andrea, Chris, Nadine, Sean, and Gaelle for suggestions!